 The name of our university, Sophia, embodies a deep respect for the pursuit of the highest wisdom.
 We ask students to comply with the Principles of Academic Honesty outlined below.
+This is in line with our motto of "Men and Women for Others, with Others" that emphasizes

-Disciplinary Measures and Measures Concerning Enrolled Courses
+Disciplinary Measures and Measures Concerning Enrolled Courses respect for and cooperation with others.